Mel B: 1994–2000: Spice Girls

 In 1994, Mel B, along with Melanie C, Geri Halliwell and Victoria Adams responded to an advertisement in The Stage magazine.
 Around 400 women who answered the advertisement attended auditions at Danceworks Studios in Mayfair, London.
-Halliwell, Melanie C, Beckham, Mel B, and Michelle Stephenson were originally chosen as the members of the group which was known as Touch.
+Halliwell, Melanie C, Adams, Mel B, and Michelle Stephenson were originally chosen as the members of the group which was known as Touch.
 Stephenson later left and was replaced by Emma Bunton.

 The group were unsatisfied with their original management, Heart Management, and broke with them.
 In 1995, they toured record labels in London and Los Angeles.
 After teaming up with music manager Simon Fuller, they signed a deal with Virgin Records and the group name was changed to Spice Girls.
 Their debut album, Spice, was a worldwide commercial success.
 The album peaked at number one in more than 17 countries and was certified multi-platinum in 27 countries.
 The group's massive and sudden popularity was compared to Beatlemania.
 In total the album sold 30 million copies worldwide and became the biggest-selling album in music history by a girl group and one of the most successful albums of all time.
 The album's first single, "Wannabe", reached number one in 37 countries and all of the subsequent singles from the album – "Say You'll Be There", "2 Become 1", "Who Do You Think You Are" and "Mama" – also peaked at number one in United Kingdom.

 In 1997, they released their second album, Spiceworld.
 The album's first two singles "Spice Up Your Life" and "Too Much" reached number one in the UK, marking seven consecutive number one singles, an all-time record for a musical group.
 The album was a global best seller, selling 20 million copies worldwide.
 The group also starred in their own film, Spiceworld: The Movie, which grossed $100 million worldwide.
 The third single from Spiceworld, "Stop", peaked at two, breaking the group's sequence of number ones.
 "Viva Forever" was released as the album's final single in July 1998.
 The single was another number one and was the group's first single released following Halliwell's departure from the group in May 1998.

 Mel B debuted as a solo artist in September 1998 with the release of "I Want You Back".
 The single charted at number 1 on the UK Singles Chart and also had success around the globe.
 The song was recorded for the soundtrack of the film Why Do Fools Fall in Love.
 The single sold 218,000 copies and became the 82nd Bestselling British Single of the year.
 In late 1998, the Spice Girls released "Goodbye" as a four-piece.
-It topped the UK Singles Chart and became their third consecutive Christmas number-one – equaling the record previously set by The Beatles.
+It topped the UK Singles Chart and became their third consecutive Christmas number-one – equalling the record previously set by The Beatles.